View Bot Defense Dashboards and Reports

 The Bad Bot Report includes the following information:

-- Traffic Metrics: An overview of the different characteristics of the bad bot traffic that Bot Defense has detected across your protected applications and endpoints.
+- Traffic Metrics: An overview of the different characteristics of the bad bot traffic that Bot Defense has detected across your protected endpoints.

-- Actions Taken: The number of events to which each mitigation action was applied, including percentage and trend information.
+- Actions Taken: The number of events to which each mitigation action was applied, including percentage information.

-- Events per Application: The number of bad bot events grouped by application.
-Hover over the chart for totals and percentages for each application.
+- Events per Bot Infrastructure: The number of bad bot events grouped by infrastructure.
+Hover over the chart for totals and percentages for each infrastructure.

 - Bad Bot Traffic: An overview of bad bot traffic by threat type over a period of time.

-- Bad Bot Events per Application: An overview of bad bot events that occurred on each protected application.
+- Bad Bot Events per Bot Infrastructure: An overview of bad bot events that occurred on each Bot Defense infrastructure.
 View data as an area chart, bar chart or line graph.
-Hover over the charts for event totals and percentages on each application at a specific time.
+Hover over the charts for event totals and percentages on each infrastructure at a specific time.

 - Endpoints with Bad Bot Traffic: An overview of bad bots attacking your protected endpoints.